bipmed/brave-import/README.md

 There are INFO columns required to build BraVE database properly, make sure that your VCF file has the following columns:

-- `NS` - Number of samples with data,
+- `NS` - Number of samples with data
 - `AF` - Allele frequency
 - `ANN` - Standard annotation format.
 Added by snpEff or ClinEff
 - `CLNSIG` - Variant clinical significance.
 Added by by snpEff or ClinEff